mlehotay/ier/IER/IER-brainfeels.md

 IER defines qualitative character as:

-> **differences in the organization of intrinsic constraint within a Unified Experiential Field**
+> **Differences in the organization of intrinsic constraint within a Unified Experiential Field.**

 Nothing in this definition requires external input or sensory representation.